 Table S7.
 Complete lists of genes upregulated in aphids feeding on CaMV-infected vs. TuYV-infected Camelina and of genes upregulated in aphids feeding on TuYV-infected vs. CaMV-infected Camelina (padj < 0.05 and log2FC > |0.5|).

 Figure S1.
 Quantitative reverse transcription PCR (RT-qPCR) validation of differentially expressed genes (DEGs) determined by Illumina RNA-seq profiling of the aphid transcriptome.

 Figure S2.
+Principal component analysis of three biological replicates for each condition of Myzus persicae feeding on Camelina sativa.
+The dots of the same color correspond to the biological replicates for each condition.

+Figure S3.
 Kyoto Encyclopedia of Genes and Genomes (KEGG) pathways enrichment analysis of DEGs (log2FC > 1) in Myzus persicae in response to TuYV or CaMV infection in Arabidopsis or Camelina plants.